junjie-bianjie/CapsuleFarmerEvolved/Frequently-Asked-Questions.md

 You can just write it anywhere in the program and hit enter and it should work just fine.

 ### Does the farmer work with a VPN?
 It depends really, some VPNs might work and others won't.
+Try using a different location (if applicable) or try using a different VPN.

 ### What does the Heartbeat do?
 The heartbeat shows that the program is running and is active.